johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 4. **Prioritization:**
-* Any DNSSEC-validated SVCB record found via explicit query (e.g., _dns.ns.example.com for a queried domain) MUST take precedence over any unvalidated OTS Hint.
+* Any DNSSEC-validated SVCB record found via explicit query (e.g., _dns.ns.example.com for a queried domain) MUST take precedence over any unvalidated DTS Hint.

-* The OTS Hint is a mechanism to *discover* capabilities opportunistically, not to override trusted delegation or service configuration.
+* The DTS Hint is a mechanism to *discover* capabilities opportunistically, not to override trusted delegation or service configuration.

-5. Fallback: Resolvers MUST always be prepared to fall back to traditional UDP/TCP transport if an attempt to use an alternative transport based on an OTS Hint (especially an unvalidated one) fails or times out.
+5. Fallback: Resolvers MUST always be prepared to fall back to traditional UDP/TCP transport if an attempt to use an alternative transport based on an DTS Hint (especially an unvalidated one) fails or times out.

 ## 6.3.
 Upgrading the DNS Transport Signal